-The Trustee assesses the impact of the identified climate-related risks and opportunities on the Scheme's investment strategy and funding strategy on an annual basis, or more frequently, as required.
+The Trustee, assesses the impact of the identified climate-related risks and opportunities on the Scheme's investment strategy and funding strategy on an annual basis, or more frequently, as required.
 In order to assess the impact on the Scheme's assets, the Trustee undertakes triennial scenario analysis consistent with the PRA's Life Insurance Stress Tests ("the PRA stress test scenarios"), as recommended by the Pensions Climate Risk Industry Group ("PCRIG").
-The stresses are designed to demonstrate the impact to the value of the Scheme's assets under three scenarios.
+However, the Trustee will revisit the choice of scenarios next year when the analysis is refreshed and consider the most appropriate scenarios to use at that time.
+The stresses currently used are designed to demonstrate the impact to the value of the Scheme's assets under three scenarios.
 The scenarios modelled are defined in terms of the pace and extent of the world's response to climate risks.
 The scenarios are summarised below: